 Armin Betz

-After graduating as an automotive engineer and industrial engineer, he began his career in the automotive industry in the areas of sales, development and marketing and also spent a year in Japan with one of the largest automotive suppliers.
+After studying automotive engineering and industrial engineering, he began his professional career in the automotive industry in the areas of sales, development and marketing and also spent a year in Japan with one of the largest automotive suppliers.

-He then moved to a world-renowned premium car manufacturer, where he was responsible for product marketing in Japan and South America and marketing strategy in North and South America.
+He then moved to a globally renowned premium car manufacturer, where he was responsible for product marketing in Japan and South America and for marketing strategy in North and South America.

-With his doctorate in the field of aptitude diagnostics, he ideally rounds off his fields of competence, especially with regard to personnel and management consultancy.
-The dissertation deals with the identification and proof of typical personality traits of engineers as well as the definition of development areas for a successful professional career.
+His doctorate in the field of aptitude diagnostics ideally rounds off his areas of expertise, particularly with regard to personnel and management consulting.
+The dissertation deals with the identification and verification of typical personality traits of engineers as well as the definition of development areas for a successful professional career.

 These are scientifically derived and presented in the book "Eignungsdiagnostik im Praxiseinsatz".

-At the same time, his focus is on building networks and cooperation models as well as the continuous further development of systems and processes in HR consulting.
+At the same time, his focus is on the development of networks and cooperation models as well as the continuous further development of systems and processes in personnel consulting.

-Within the last 20 years in personnel consulting, he has developed several brands that are still successful on the market today.
+Over the last 20 years in personnel consulting, he has developed several brands that are still operating successfully on the market today.

 Find your dream job now!